calder/mafia/README.md

   - [ ] Test exception __str__ methods
   - [ ] Test action parsing error cases
   - [ ] Cops should return a player's alignment before recruiting
+  - [ ] Inform people that their action has been doubled